 Ginger beer or ginger ale?

-Ginger ale is a ginger flavoured pop that has not been fermented.
+Ginger ale is a ginger flavoured soda pop that has not been fermented.
 My bet is that it’s a modern, shelf-stable version of the more traditional ginger beer.

-Homemade ginger beer facts
+Ginger beer facts

 - This recipe is for ginger beer, but you could use your ginger bug to make cranberry ginger ale or other flavours of homemade soda.